SmartHomePartner/cordova-plugin-migrate-localstorage/README.md

-This plugin is an adaptation of [jairemix](https://github.com/jairemix) [cordova-plugin-migrate-localstorage](https://github.com/jairemix/cordova-plugin-migrate-localstorage) to allow for the migration of LocalStorage from `UIWebView` to `WKWebView` when updating an old app using [cordova ios v6.1.x](https://github.com/ionic-team/cordova-plugin-ionic-webview) and scheme.
+This plugin is an adaptation of [jairemix](https://github.com/jairemix) [cordova-plugin-migrate-localstorage](https://github.com/jairemix/cordova-plugin-migrate-localstorage) to allow for the migration of LocalStorage from WKWebView-Plugin to `WKWebView` when updating an old app using [cordova ios v6.1.x](https://github.com/ionic-team/cordova-plugin-ionic-webview) and scheme.

 All related files will be copied over automatically on first install so the user can simply pick up where they left of.